marinfotache/Polyglot-Persistence-and-Big-Data/02 JSON Data Management in SQL Data Servers. PostgreSQL/readme.md

-PostgreSQL options for managing and querying JSON data.
+PostgreSQL options for managing and querying JSON table attributes.